Clara Lida: Research projects

 Her major research interests are related to Spain, often in a comparative perspective with Mexico, Latin America and the rest of Europe.
 Her published works are considered major references for scholars interested in the history of 19th-century social movements and comparative studies on both sides of the Atlantic.
 Her pioneering work in the field of migrations and exiles from Spain to Mexico and South America consist of cultural, institutional, social and quantitative approaches.
 Her work on revolutionary movements in Europe and the Hispanic world, particularly on anarchism, are also renowned and a reference in the field.
 Other aspects of her professional work include studies on the Spanish novel and on cultural aspects of anarchist literature.
 A less known fact is that she has also published poetry.

-She is a member of the Mexican Academy of Sciences and Emerita Researcher at the National Research System (Sistema Nacional de Investigadores, Conacyt, Mexico).
+She is a member of the Mexican Academy of Sciences and Emerita Researcher at the National Research System (Sistema Nacional de Investigadores, Conahcyt, Mexico).
+Also, she is an Honorary Member of the Mexican Academy of History and of the National Academy of History in Argentina.